dvilaverde/SkLearn2Java/README.md

 |   |   |--- class: 2
 ```

 can be executed in Java Maven.
+Note that when calling `export_text` it is recommended that `max_depth` be set
+to sys.maxsize so that the tree isn't truncated.

 ### Importing Maven Dependency
 ```xml